Table of Content:

 Note: Since &

 A pseudo-map is not a single concrete data type.
-It refers to concrete types that behave like maps with some restrictions.
+It refers to values that can be indexed like maps, but do not support the full range of map operations.

 The value $nil